zikriaulia28/Coffeshop-Fullstack/README.md

 ## About Project

-"Coffee shop is an online booking platform that offers a variety of options.
+Coffee shop is an online booking platform that offers a variety of options.
 Coffee products, non-coffee, food, and add-ons.
 Easy to use and makes it easy for users to browse menus, order, and enjoy
-Favorite food is easy"
+Favorite food is easy

 ### Features